MadhumithaV2705/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 ```
 **Question 1**
 --
--- Insert the below data into the Student_details table, allowing the Subject and MARKS columns to take their default values.
+Insert the below data into the Student_details table, allowing the Subject and MARKS columns to take their default values.
 Table Attributes are RollNo, Name, Gender

+### QUERY:
 ```sql
 INSERT INTO Student_details (RollNo, Name, Gender) VALUES (204, 'Samuel Black', 'M');